-Shattering Financial Norms: The Rise of Woman Investors in the Gold Market
+Shattering Financial Norms: The Rise of Women Investors in the Gold Market

 According to a study by McKinsey & Company, women will control as much as $30 trillion in financial assets that baby-boomers will possess by the year 2030, an astonishing increase from the roughly $10 trillion controlled by women today.
 As a result, women are increasingly interested in how gold can play a critical role as part of a well-diversified portfolio.